This low carb rhubarb crumble is a lovely dessert that will finish your meal off perfectly. Sugar free and gluten free recipe.

 - Preheat the oven to 375F.

-- Add the rhubarb, xylitol and water to a saucepan and simmer until rhubarb is cooked.
-Test for sweetness and adjust if necessary.
+Add the rhubarb, sweetener and water to a saucepan and simmer until rhubarb is cooked.

 Check out my Low Carb Family Favorites Ebook!